This is how you protect your remote workers from phishing

 In the past, phishing emails were full of spelling mistakes and poor English, but nowadays fake emails are increasingly difficult to distinguish from real emails.
 Especially now that attackers can use AI to craft flawlessly spelled emails

 So, how can you spot fake emails?
-"First of all, check the sender, where the link goes and whether you can expect to receive this email", advises Jan-Willem.
+"First of all, check the sender, the destination of the link and whether you can expect to receive this email", advises Jan-Willem.
 "Suppose you share on LinkedIn that you are an HR consultant, then you might find an email about the newest gardening tools suspicious.
 However, if the email is related to your personal context, it can be much harder to recognize a potential attack."

 "Knowledge is power.
 For the attacker, but also for you.
 First of all, slow things down.
 It's perfectly okay to wait before responding and to reach out to a colleague for an extra set of eyes on that email.
 Don't forget, that many organizations have a dedicated hotline for IT security.
 They can advise you as well."